simbo1905/thinbus-srp-js/README.md

 Version 1.0.1

 A critical defect was found in the 1.0.0 js logic.
 Please upgrade to >=1.0.1 immediately.
 To prevent a regression a test has been added which tests the javascript password algorithm against identical logic implemented in java.
 The project has also now been configured to use [JsHint](http://www.jshint.com/docs/).
-This fails the build for the sort of bug which javascript is silent about but a java compiler would notice and which fails the build for critical bug.
+This fails the build for the sort of bug which javascript is silent about but a java compiler would notice such as the critical bug.

 End.